Science Lecture Series

 The Science Lecture Series at Otterbein University was established in 1987 under the leadership of Dr. Philip Barnhart, Chair of the Department of Physics and Astronomy, and Dr. Jerry Jenkins, Chair of the Department of Chemistry.
 The George W. and Mildred K. White Science Seminar Fund sponsors the annual scientific seminars.
 Through these seminars, national leaders in science and technology share their insights about the future of scientific endeavor.

-Where: Riley Auditorium, The Battelle Fine Arts Center, 170 W. Park St.
+Location: Riley Auditorium, Battelle Fine Arts Center

 About the George W. & Mildred K. White Science Lecture Series at Otterbein